Ashwinthomas370/routeBoi/README.md

 # route-boi

 A small and easy-to-use routing library for React, inspired by React Router DOM.
-Built from scratch to help you understand how client-side routing really works under the hood.
+Built from scratch to  understand how client-side routing really works under the hood.

 ## Features